 - Aldous Snow in Forgetting Sarah Marshall and Get Him to the Greek.
 Snow is interesting in that he combines exaggeration, subversion, and Self-Parody:

 - Exaggeration, because he takes most of the elements in the trope description Up to Eleven.
 Cockney?
 Check.
-Drugs?
-Check.note Excessive drinking?
-Check.note Incredible amounts of sex?
+Excessive drug and alcohol consumption?
+Check, although Forgetting Sarah Marshall is during a clean period.
+Incredible amounts of sex?
 CHECK.
 Indifference or random causes?
 Both: "African Child" is an attempt to make a "cause" song that just proves he doesn't care.
 Horrible fashion sense?
 Well, it's highly eccentric.
 Take it or leave it.

 - Subversion, because he is actually a Nice Guy, albeit one with serious problems.

-- Self-parody, because when you substitute "comedian" for "rock star", a lot of Aldous Snow's character is like that of Russell Brand.
+- Self-parody, because when you substitute "comedian" for "rock star", a lot of Aldous Snow's character is like that of his actor, Russell Brand.

-- Very early example - the American International Pictures movie Bikini Beach (1964) had Frankie Avalon playing pop star Potato Bug in very cringe-worthy I Am Very British mode (apparently all Britons acted like Terry-Thomas at the time.)
+- Very early example — the American International Pictures movie Bikini Beach (1964) had Frankie Avalon playing pop star Potato Bug (a Shallow Parody of The British Invasion rockers) in very cringe-worthy I Am Very British mode (apparently all Britons acted like Terry-Thomas at the time.)

-- Still Crazy: The story concerns Strange Fruit, a fictiobal British Rock band, led by Bill Nighy
+- Still Crazy: The story concerns Strange Fruit, a fictional British rock band led by Bill Nighy.

 - Protozoa of the band Microbe in Zenon.
 Unfortunately, his lyrics are made up of Future Slang that seems to be a random mish-mash of unrelated scientific terms.
 Of course, he's wildly popular with the teenage girls in the movie, while the boys complain that his lyrics make too much sense (one wonders what sort of music they listen to).

-- Charlie on LOST was one in his back-story.
+- Charlie on Lost was one in his back-story.
+Along with his brother, to push the Oasis analogy further.

 - Once on Quantum Leap Sam leaped into a British Rock Star, whose band had taken up KISSesque facial makeup as a gimmick.
 He has a stalker who claims to be his son from a tryst with his mother 16 years previous (which would make this band a popular British band in America pre-Beatles).